sahilgupta43/codsoft-landingpage/README.md

 I would like to thank CodSoft for providing me with this opportunity to learn and grow as a web developer.
 This internship has been an invaluable experience in my career journey.

 ## Contact
-If you have any questions or feedback, feel free to contact me at [your email address].
+If you have any questions or feedback, feel free to contact me at sahilgupta6570@gmail.com.